 Passover Freedom Seder

-Joining means that you understand that Shabbat, Holiday, Classes and all that we offer actually costs money, and that you are willing to be a part of the Builders that support these offerings.
+Co-Creating means that you understand that Shabbat, Holiday, Classes and all that we offer actually costs money, and that you are willing to be one of the Co-Creators that support these offerings.

-Joining means that you feel obligated to give back in this world, and you are finding a way to do it through Creative Jewish Spiritual Community.
+Co-Creating means that you feel obligated to give back in this world, and you are finding a way to do it through a Creative Jewish Spiritual Community.

 What’s not changing: We’re still open.

-Not ready to join quite yet?
+Not ready to Co-Create quite yet?
 Of course you are still welcome.

-Interested in getting more involved before you join?
+Interested in getting more involved before you Co-Create?
 We invite you to get involved.